eduardotrzan/reservation/README.md

 - [x] Fix maven spring boot run
 - [x] Integrate Unit Test Cases - Unit Tests for Code and API
 - [ ] Increase Unit Test Coverage + More business related tests
-- [ ] Prepare H2 in memory for Integration Tests
+- [ ] Prepare H2 or TestContainers for Integration Tests
-- [ ] Named Queries migration to DAO and create a Booking with fetch on Guest+Room to avoid N+1
+- [x] Named Queries migration to DAO and create a Booking with fetch on Guest+Room to avoid N+1
 - [x] Docker
 - [ ] Deployment